 From 2010 the whole unemployment benefit system was changed.
 As a consequence, the social basic unemployment supports (like the regular social benefit and the stand-by allowance) were transformed.
-The key of the new system is its link with the public employment and public works (It is known as public work or fostered workers - see page 11 for more details).
+The key of the new system is its link with the public employment and public works (It is known as public work or fostered workers too - see page 11 for more details).
 According to the new system, after 90 days of unemployment, those able to work will lose their benefits unless they agree to do public works.
 The simulation of this condition can be challenging for two main reasons.
 The first is related to the input data.
 In the EU SILC the economic status of public workers is 'employee' and not 'unemployed' (this is coherent with the principle that public workers have a regular job).
 So we cannot identify the unemployed among public workers and we cannot separate them from 'normal' employees.
-Moreover, the number of public workers has significantly increased from 2010, but the numbers of public workers was a little bit decreased from 2018.